MaineLearning/MaineLearning/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.2 =
+* Added an icon drop-down that lets you pick one of the default WordPress menu icons or upload your own through the media library (only in WP 3.5+).
+* Fixed misaligned button text in IE/Firefox.
+* Fixed menus that have both a custom icon URL and a "menu-icon-*" class displaying two overlapping icons.
+You can still get this effect if you set the class and URL manually.
+* Fixed a compatibility problem with Participants Database 1.4.5.2.
+* Tested on WP 3.5.1 and WP 3.6-alpha.

 = 1.1.13 =
 * Fixed a layout glitch that would cause the editor sidebar to display incorrectly in WP 3.5.